 Importantly this sensor is optically stabilised, as is the 3x optical zoom sensor which joins it.
-This longer zoom isn't the quickest to focus in the app, while the 8MP output from that extended view - which makes farther-away subjects look closer in shots - can't provide the quite the same high-level of quality (from what we could see from pinch-zooming results anyway).
+This longer zoom isn't the quickest to focus in the app, while the 8MP output from that extended view - which makes farther-away subjects look closer in shots - can't provide the quite the same high-level of quality.
 Still, it's none too sad for a mid-level phone.

-The wide-angle, which is becoming more commonplace in phones, opens the angle of view out by considerable proportions, squeezing in four times more than the higher-resolution standard lens.
+The wide-angle (at 0.5x), which is becoming more commonplace in phones, opens the angle of view out by considerable proportions, squeezing in four times more than the higher-resolution standard lens.
 Great for wide scenes, even if the corners will blur somewhat.

 Last of the four is the depth sensor, which is used to inform software about how far subjects are within a frame, which aids the portrait mode to separate backgrounds and blur them for a more pro-looking shot.
 It works ok, but not perfectly, as is typical of such cameras.

-Given the near-to-£400 price point of the Zoom, offering such a wide variety of cameras is going to be a real attraction.
-Plus the front-facing sensor's 25-megapixel resolution also uses four-in-one output for 6-megapixel snaps at greater quality (full resolution capture is possible if you'd prefer).
+Plus the front-facing sensor's 25-megapixel resolution also uses four-in-one output for 6-megapixel snaps at greater quality (full resolution capture is available if you'd prefer).

-This article was first published on 5 September 2019 and has been updated to correct an error stating it ran Android One software
+This article was first published on the 5 September 2019 and has been updated to reflect its full review status.